RomanLut/hx_espnow_rc/doc/d1_mini_rx_standalone.md

 - remove diode
 - repace capacitor or add additional capacitor to 3.3V rail for stability

+*Note that use have to configure USE_WIFI_CHANNEL and USE_KEY parameters before flashing.*

 Three example configurations are provided below.